arquillian/arquillian-extension-qunit/README.md

     * Insert an `iframe` tag inside the `body` tag of your QUnit HTML Test file.
 The iframe will be used to load your actual test page inside the QUnit Test page.

             <iframe height="600" width="1000" id="frame"></iframe>
     * In order to avoid hardcoding the host/port on your JavaScript QUnit test Files you can retrieve them from the Window Object `window.location.host`.
-For more information check the[qunit-tests-dom.js](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/ticketmonster/test-dom.js) example.
+For more information check the [qunit-tests-dom.js](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/ticketmonster/test-dom.js) example.
 * Create as many methods inside the test case as the Qunit Test files you want to execute.
 Each method must have the `@QUnitTest()` annotation which points to a QUnit HTML Test file.
 * In method level you can use the `@InSequence()` annotation to define the execution order.